Both temperature and humidity are increasing, making risky heat events more possible.

 Changing humidity patterns

 Increasing temperatures will also cause air humidity to increase.
 Because warmer air can hold more water vapor than cooler air, warmer temperatures speed up evaporation causing a greater amount of moisture to be released into the air.
 Moist humid air has a greater capacity for holding heat.
-The increased moisture in the air and a greater capacity to hold heat results in a cycle of building heat that prolongs the duration and intensity of heat events.
-Increased average temperatures and humidity have a compounding effect on heat indexes, which make risky health impacts more likely.
+The increased moisture in the air and a greater capacity to hold heat result in a cycle of building heat that prolongs the duration and intensity of heat events.
+Increased average temperatures and humidity have a compounding effect on heat indexes, which makes risky health impacts more likely.

 Changing humidity patterns worsen the effects of heat

 Moist climates such as the Mid-Atlantic and Great Lakes regions will experience the greatest effects of increased humidity.
 Humidity increases will result in longer, more heat events, and even hotter nighttime periods.
 Hotter nighttime periods increase the need for temperature control and therefore energy consumption, putting power grids and people at risk as temperatures rise.

 Additional factors increasing risk

 The increase in extreme heat conditions is a cause for concern, impacting everything from personal health to electricity costs associated with increased air conditioning usage, to physical infrastructure, and even public transport.
 When there is more moisture in the air or higher humidity, the body’s primary coping mechanism is unable to work properly; this is why dry heat is typically thought of as more comfortable than humid conditions.